Studs Terkel Radio Archive

 The Studs Terkel Radio Archive is an archive of over 1,000 digitized audio tapes originally aired over 45 years on Studs Terkel's radio show on WFMT-FM or used in his oral history collections in the books Division Street America (1967) and Working (1974).
 Terkel donated a total of 5,600 tapes to the Chicago History Museum, which contracted the WFMT Radio network (formerly part of WFMT-FM), to publish the recordings online.
 The bulk of the tapes are digitized, and the archive distributes as many as possible online.
-The American public radio network NPR is featured many of the tapes from the book "Working" during the week of September 25 – October 2, 2016.
+The American public radio network NPR featured many of the tapes from the book "Working" during the week of September 25 – October 2, 2016.
 The Chicago History Museum is also working with the Library of Congress to make the tapes available to visitors to their buildings in Washington, DC.

 Interviews

 Terkel's one-hour radio show aired five days a week from 1952 to 1997.
-Interviewees included Muhammad Ali, Saul Alinsky, Woody Allen, James Baldwin, Gwendolyn Brooks, Carol Channing, Cesar Chavez, Jacques Cousteau, Bob Dylan, Allen Ginsberg, Mahalia Jackson, James Earl Jones, Janis Joplin, Buster Keaton, the Rev. Martin Luther King Jr., Shirley MacLaine, David Mamet, Ethel Merman, Bertrand Russell, Mort Sahl, Pete Seeger, Maurice Sendak, and Hunter S. Thompson.
+Interviewees included Muhammad Ali, Saul Alinsky, Woody Allen, James Baldwin, Ronald Blythe, Gwendolyn Brooks, Carol Channing, Cesar Chavez, Jacques Cousteau, Bob Dylan, Allen Ginsberg, Mahalia Jackson, James Earl Jones, Janis Joplin, Buster Keaton, the Rev. Martin Luther King Jr., Shirley MacLaine, David Mamet, Ethel Merman, Bertrand Russell, Mort Sahl, Pete Seeger, Maurice Sendak, and Hunter S. Thompson.

-The tapes include 50 programs recorded in China in 1980, as well as programs recorded in the Soviet Union, South Africa, Italy, France, and Denmark.
+The tapes include 50 programs recorded in China in 1980, as well as programs recorded in the Soviet Union, South Africa, Italy, France, the UK, and Denmark.
 Topics include music, civil rights, gay rights, women's rights, prison reform, and the environment.